Aktan Abdykalykov

-Aktan Arym Kubat (Актан Арым Кубат; born March 26, 1957, Sokuluk District, Kyrgyzstan), also known as Aktan Abdykalykov, is a Kyrgyzstani director, screenwriter and actor.
+Aktan Arym Kubat (Актан Арым Кубат; born March 26, 1957, Sokuluk District, Kirghiz SSR), also known as Aktan Abdykalykov, is a Kyrgyzstani director, screenwriter and actor.
 Member of the National Film Academy of the Kyrgyzstan, acting Member of the European Film Academy, acting Member of Asia Pacific Screen Academy.

-Aktan Arym Kubat has received many industry awards, including Silver Leopard at the Locarno Film Festival, Bronze Lion at the Cannes Lions International Festival of Creativity, the FIPRESCI Prizes from International Federation of Film Critics, he was a participant of Un Certain Regard and Lа Quinzaine des Realisateurs at the Cannes Film Festival, Panorama section at the Berlin International Film Festival and other festivals.
+Aktan Arym Kubat has received many industry awards, including Silver Leopard at the Locarno Film Festival, Bronze Lion at the Cannes Lions International Festival of Creativity, the FIPRESCI Prizes from International Federation of Film Critics, and the Findling Award; he was a participant of Un Certain Regard and Lа Quinzaine des Realisateurs at the Cannes Film Festival, Panorama section at the Berlin International Film Festival and other festivals.

 Best known for the films Beshkempir/The Adopted Son (1998), Maimyl/The Chimp (2001), The Light Thief (2010), Centaur (2017).

 In 2016, Aktan Arym Kubat was recognized as one of the best directors in Asia, and Beshkempir/The Adopted Son entered the top 100 Asian films of all time, released by the Busan International Film Festival, which conducted a survey among 73 prominent film professionals, film critics, festival executives, programmers and directors.

 Biography

 Born in 1957, Aktan Arym Kubat was 13 when he learned that his mother and father were not his biological parents.
 Later, he explained in Russian that it was customary in his country for parents of a large family to offer a baby boy to an infertile couple.
 (Baby girls are considered undesirable.)
 In a time-honored ritual, five old women pass around the infant and name him Beshkempir.
 His birth mother was a geography teacher who already had nine children and so gave away her 8-month-old son to her brother.
 Kubat had a carefree childhood with no boundaries between him and his pals.
 He studied the required Russian language in school and roughhoused with other boys in the dusty, primitive village of Kuntu, where he still lives.
 Everyone told him he was fated to be an artist, and he would wish on a falling star, he said, that it would become true.
 As a youngster, he enjoyed the Russian and Indian movies shown at the little theater in his village.
 (In one scene in Beshkempir, villagers watch in wonder as a movie, showing a gaudy Indian song and dance number, is projected onto an outdoor screen.)
 He thought of films as windows to another world, he said.

-In 1974, Aktan Arym Kubat graduated from Dzhamgerchinov High School, in Kuntuu village, and then went to Kyrgyz State Fine Arts College named after S. A. Chuykov, major in “Professor of painting and technical drawing”.
+In 1974, Aktan Arym Kubat graduated from Dzhamgerchinov High School, in the village of Kuntuu, and then went to Kyrgyz State Fine Arts College named after S. A. Chuykov, major in “Professor of painting and technical drawing”.
 After graduation, in 1980 he studied at the Creative Arts Workshop of People's Artist of the USSR Gapar Aitiev in Bishkek.

-In 1981, he started working as a set decorator, production designer at the National Film Studio "Kyrgyzfilm".
-In the 90s he also proved to be a capable director who highlights his country’s pressing issues from a poetic angle.
+In 1981, he started working as a set decorator, production designer at the Kyrgyzfilm.
+In the 1990s, he also proved to be a capable director who highlights his country's pressing issues from a poetic angle.